Episode 1. The Sort of Faith that Pleases God

-Its’ been quite a walk of faith and so today on the program we’re kicking off a series of four messages which I’ve called quiet simple ‘By Faith …’.
-Those two words ‘by faith‘, appear over and over again in the bible.
-In fact, if we go to the New Testament book of Hebrews we’ll see that it’s pretty much the place were they’re most densely packed together, by faith.
+Its’ been quite a walk of faith and so today on the program we’re kicking off a series of four messages which I’ve called quite simple, “Having the Sort of Faith that Pleases God”.
+Those two words “by faith”, appear over and over again in the bible.
+In fact, if we go to the New Testament book of Hebrews we’ll see that it’s pretty much the place where they’re most densely packed together, “by faith”.

 Okay then, so what exactly is faith?
 Well I suppose that many of the people listening today perhaps you’re one of them, would point me to Hebrews chapter 11, verse 1 to answer that question, it says that:

 Faith is the assurance of the things hoped for, and the conviction of things not seen.

 Well and good, that’s the most concise definition of faith in the bible, that’s the stock standard definition, tickity-boo, who needs a series on faith?
 We know what it is: it’s the assurance of things hoped for and the conviction of things not seen.
 But as much as we Christians quote that verse and its one of the most quoted Bible verses of all, do we really understand the context in which it was written?
 Let’s look at it again, it says exactly: